cozygene/glint/docs/source/ewas.rst

 Runs an association test on each site in the data and outputs a results file.

-.. note:: If `--ewas`_ is used without additional arguments glint will use linear regression as a default.
+.. note:: If `--ewas`_ is used without additional arguments GLINT will use linear regression as a default.

-.. note:: glint can produce plots based on the results file.
+.. note:: GLINT can produce plots based on the results file.
 For more details read about the `--plot`_ argument.

 .. note:: Use `--out`_ in order to change the default output name.